 Don’t Expect to Get it Perfect

-Most people can track their regular medical expenses with reasonable accuracy.
+Most people can track their out-of-pocket medical expenses with reasonable accuracy.
 The hard part comes from estimating emergencies and unexpected costs.
-When estimating these expenses, participants should take into account factors such as their age, general health, and any chronic conditions that could take a turn for the worse; then do the same for all family members.
+When reviewing these expenses, consider factors such as your age, general health, and any chronic conditions.
+Then do the same for all family members.

-- Build in a cushion for unexpected medical expenses such as urgent care and ER visits
+- Consider building in a cushion for unexpected medical expenses such as urgent care and ER visits